88lex/sasync/README.md

 <br>

-###  Changelog
+###  Changelog  V2.6 - 2.8

-v2.6
+- [NEW] Added RW Read/Write check for destination when you enable rccheck [default=true]

+- [NEW] Trying to accommodate set files with various formats.
+At the moment you should be able to separate your fields with spaces, tabs, commas[,] or vertical bars[|].
+  - Use only one type of field separator.
+Do not mix separators in the same file - results may be unpredictable.
+  - One method to change space separators to ',' in your set file is to run `sed -r 's/\s+/,/g' set.file > set.file.new` in a bash terminal.

 - [NEW] sasync can now do sync/copy without SAs in source or destination.
   - This is not the primary use-case, but if you want to include syncs to destinations where you do not have SA access or where SAs do not work (like My Drive) you can include that pair in your set file.
-  - NOTE: Without SAs the sync cannot exceed whatever quota your source or destination has.
+  - NOTE: Without SAs the sync cannot exceed whatever quota your single source or destination account has.

-- [NEW] Added a couple of utilities in /utils folder.
-These are very similar to the rcgen.sh script that Max includes in his TD mount script.
-  - `rc_add_remotes remotes.test` will create/update rclone TD remotes using a text file (remotes.test which includes a list of remote names and TD IDs.
-  - `rc_add_remotes1 remotes.test existingremote` will pull client_id, client_secret and the token from an existing remote.
-  - `rc_add_remote2 remotes.test` is interactive, and will let you choose if you want SAs, tokens or both.
-- [NEW] Added an adjustable field separator for set files (called `IFS1`).
-Default `' ,|'` handles space, comma or | as a separator.
-  - If your remote name has a space then edit set file to use , or | as a field separator, then change `IFS`=',|'`.
-  - One method to change spaces to ',' in your set file is to run `sed -r 's/\s+/,/g' set.file > set.file.new` in a bash terminal.

 - [NEW] Optional backup of old files to separate directory, rather than deletion [default=false].
 Uses --backup-dir rclone flag.
   - If source is root of remote `:` then no backup is made. rclone does not allow backups from root level.